Chatterer: Literature

+Film

 Chatterer would reappear in the film adaptation of The Hellbound Heart, Hellraiser, in which he was given a name in the film's closing credits.
 Unlike in the novella, this Chatterer is completely mute, only capable of communicating by clicking his teeth together.

 In Hellbound, Chatterer is renamed "Chatterer II" following aesthetic modifications to the mutilations on his face.
-After Kirsty Cotton reminds Pinhead of his own former humanity, the revelation causes his fellow Cenobites to remember their own former lives and they turn against the newly created Cenobite, Channard, in order to protect Kirsty.
+After Kirsty Cotton reminds Pinhead of his own former humanity, the revelation causes his fellow Cenobites to remember their own former lives and they turn against the newly created Cenobite, Channard, to protect Kirsty.
 Chatterer, along with the rest of the Cenobites, are killed by Channard following a short fight; like the other Cenobites, Chatterer reverts to a non-mutilated human form after he dies – the form of a teenage boy.

 Unlike other members of Pinhead's entourage from the first two Hellraiser films, Chatterer has made appearances in most of the later entries in the series.
 The mechanism of his revival was never explained in the films.
-He is a member of Pinhead's entourage in Hellraiser: Inferno (in which he lacks legs and is called "Torso"), Hellraiser: Hellseeker, Hellraiser: Deader, and Hellraiser: Hellworld, while an alternative versions appear in Hellraiser: Bloodline, which featured "The Chatter Beast", and Hellraiser: Revelations, which featured the "Female Cenobite".
+He is a member of Pinhead's entourage in Hellraiser: Inferno (in which he lacks legs and is called "Torso"), Hellraiser: Hellseeker, Hellraiser: Deader, Hellraiser: Hellworld, and Hellraiser: Judgment while an alternative versions appear in Hellraiser: Bloodline, which featured "The Chatter Beast", and Hellraiser: Revelations, which featured the "Female Cenobite".

 In the 2022 reboot, Hellraiser, the Chatterer appears with an updated appearance but is still mute and only communicates using its teeth.
 In the film, the Chatterer is stabbed with the Lament Configuration, seemingly killing the Chatterer after being ripped apart by chains.

+Other appearances

+Comics

 Chatterer has appeared in Clive Barker's Hellraiser comic book series for BOOM! comics, where he is identified as Pinhead's page.
 Midway through the series, Pinhead betrays him (along with the rest of his fellow Cenobites) to Kirsty Cotton as part of a plan to retake his own former humanity.
 After "pleading" with Pinhead (in the form of clicking his teeth), Chatterer is torn apart by a series of hooked chains.

+Novels

 The Chatterer's origin was revealed in the 2017 short story "Prayers for Desire" written by Nicholas Vince and illustrated by Clive Barker, published by Seraphim Incorporated in the graphic novel Hellraiser Anthology Volume 2.
 Vince said on the matter: "I'm beyond excited to finally share a story I drafted in December 2012.
 It's worth the wait, as it's found its spiritual home beside wonderful illustrations by Clive and amongst superb storytellers".

+Video Games

+In September 2021, Chatterer became a playable character as a purchasable cosmetic in the online multiplayer horror game Dead by Daylight.
+Due to licensing issues, all Hellraiser content was removed on April 4, 2025.
+Chatterer and Pinhead remained available only to players who purchased them before this date.

+Chatterer is set to appear in the first-person survival horror game Hellraiser: Revival.